top of page

 • Arrive with clean brows.

 • Wait a minimum of 6 weeks between brow lamination services.
-You should also wait a minimum of 12 weeks after bleaching your brows and a minimum of 2 weeks after tinting your brows.
-Otherwise, you can cause over-processing and cause your brow hairs to break off.
+You should also wait a minimum of 16 weeks after bleaching your brows and a minimum of 2 weeks after tinting your brows.
+Otherwise, you can cause over-processing and cause your brow hairs to dry out and break off.

 How should I care for my laminated brows?